ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

   *	Enter *90* for **Aggregation window**
   *	Enter *120* for **Cooldown period**

    The minimum and maximum instance is the total of all instances (of current plus auto scaled instances).
 In our case, since we only started with 1, then the minimum is 1.
-Also, when you are choosing the maximum number, ensure that the subnet has enough spare IP addresses to accommodate any new provisioned VSIs that are created by the Auto scale feature.
+Also, when you are choosing the maximum number, make sure that the subnet has enough spare IP addresses to accommodate any new provisioned virtual server instances that are created by the Auto scale feature.
    {: tip}

    The instance group size values are for demonstrative purpose.
-There is no exact formula to determine these values as it depends on your business and application requirements.
+No exact formula is used to determine these values as it depends on your business and application requirements.
 More often than not, it takes several test iterations to find the right values.
    {: note}

   i.
 Click **Add a policy** under **Create scaling policies**: